 Humidifiers are used to add moisture to the air, usually with the intent of combating dry climates or relieving cold and flu symptoms.
 A vaporizer is a type of warm mist humidifier that uses boiling water to create hot steam.
 Both appliances can ease discomfort when used properly, but daily cleaning is important to decrease the risk of bacterial growth.
 Because they use boiling water, vaporizers may not be appropriate around small children.

 edit Mode of Operation

-Neither humidifiers nor vaporizers really purify the air as such.
+Neither humidifiers nor vaporizers purify the air.

-Both vaporizers and humidifiers must be cleaned every day.
+Both vaporizers and humidifiers should be cleaned every day.

 In general, humidifiers are more expensive than vaporizers, but this can vary.
 Humidifiers may also need replacement filters or wicks.

 "Humidifier vs Vaporizer."
 Diffen.com.
 Diffen LLC, n.d.
 Web.
 30 Jul 2014. < http://www.diffen.com/difference/Humidifier_vs_Vaporizer >